ariel-tchougang/demo-lambda-rekognition/README.md

 * Check you received a result email (at demo.lambda.rekognition@mailinator.com or any other email that you would have subscribed beforehand to the SNS topic)

+## Checkout the AWS X-Ray Trace map

+* Go to CloudWatch
+* On the left menu expand X-Ray Traces, and click on Trace Map
+* Observe the application architecture

 ## Cleanup the application in AWS

 Run the script: